SKnoedler/Portfolio/README.md

 	- **Frequency Statistics**: The concept of frequency statistics is explained.
 	- **Bayesian Statistics**: The idea behind bayesion statistics and how it differs to frequency statistics.

-- ### Python
+- ### Python Programming
-	- [Basics](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Jupyter%20Notebooks/Basics%20No1.ipynb): Includes simple examples of declaration, data types, if statements, for statements & while loops
+	- [Basics](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Jupyter%20Notebooks/Basics%20of%20Python.ipynb): Includes simple examples of declaration, data types, if statements, for statements & while loops